sindresorhus/awesome-scifi/readme.md

 > The three laws of Robotics:

-> 1) A robot may not injure a human being or, through inaction, allow a human being to come to harm
+> 1) A robot may not injure a human being or, through inaction, allow a human being to come to harm.

 > 2) A robot must obey orders given to it by human beings except where such orders would conflict with the First Law.